Hawthorne001/community-content/assets/README.md

 # 📣 Build //localhost Marketing Toolkit

-This marketing toolkit provides everything you need to successfully promote your Build //**localhost** event.
+This marketing toolkit provides everything you need to successfully promote your **Build //localhost** event.
 All materials are ready to customize with your event details.

 ---